 - Serve with salads and wine or sparkling water with raspberries.

 - After dinner, make the fondue by heating heavy cream in a small pan until simmering.

 - Turn the heat off, break the chocolate bar into pieces and add it to the warmed cream.

 - Let sit for 2 minutes, and whisk slowly to stir in chocolate.

 - When chocolate melts completely, add Amaretto or Frangelico if desired and serve with fondue forks (or regular forks) and the cut fruit.

 - Enjoy a romantic dinner with the knowledge that you are giving your love the gift of health!

 Other Healthy Romantic Dinner Ideas

 Over the years we’ve tried many different romantic dinner ideas, from fancy French recipes to (heart-shaped) homemade pizza.
-Some variety of pasta dish used to be our favorite date night meal (my husband is Italian), but when I started having to avoid a lot of grains for health reasons, we started to think about a healthier date night menu.
+Some variety of a pasta dish used to be our favorite date night meal (my husband is Italian), but when I started having to avoid a lot of grains for health reasons, we began to think about a healthier date night menu.

 Here’s proof healthy can be delicious: